AndrewStaus/API-JWT/README.md

 # API-JWT

-Sample of a JWT CRUD API in PHP
+Boilerplate for a JSON Web Token API Class for PHP